HomeFantasy FootballThe best ever Fantasy Premier League cult heroes as Leeds favourite retires

 Dimitri Payet

-When it comes to brand new imports in the Premier League, the rule of thumb in FPL circles is “wait and see”.
+When it comes to brand new imports to the Premier League, the rule of thumb in FPL circles is “wait and see”.
 You never know if a foreign signing is going to settle in his new surroundings, how he’ll fit into the team and whether or not they’ll adapt to English football.
 For whatever reason, this rule counts double for Ligue 1 recruits.

 Considering Dimitri Payet had more assists than any other footballer in Europe’s top five leagues the season before he joined West Ham United from Marseille, this writer ignored that advice and was recompensed generously.
 The French playmaker got an assist on debut, before scoring the very next week.